 An input connector can only be connected with a single output connector.

-When connecting some other output connector to an already connected input connector, the previous connection of that input connector being is replaced.
+When connecting another output connector to an already connected input connector, the previous connection of that input connector is replaced.

 Similarly, if a new connection is dragged from an already connected input connector, the previous connection is replaced by the new connection.